SuryaSunil287/ELEC576-Data-Augmentation-Using-GANs/README.md

 ###  Paint to Image

-To transfer a paint into a realistic image (See example in Fig. 11 in [our paper](https://arxiv.org/pdf/1905.01164.pdf)), please first train SinGAN model on the desired image (as described above), then save your paint under "Input/Paint", and run the command
+To transfer a paint into a realistic image, and run the command

 ```
 python paint2image.py --input_name <training_image_file_name> --ref_name <paint_image_file_name> --paint_start_scale <scale to inject>